 Trump supporters raise $5.7M for Arizona election audit

-Groups connected to prominent supporters of former President Donald Trump’s movement to cast doubt on the 2020 election results have raised more than $5.7 million for Arizona Republicans’ election audit
+Groups connected to prominent supporters of former President Donald Trump’s movement to cast doubt on the 2020 election results have raised $5.7 million for Arizona Republicans’ election audit

-Groups connected to prominent supporters of former President Donald Trump s movement to cast doubt on the 2020 election results have raised more than $5.7 million for Arizona Republicans election audit, according to figures released late Wednesday.
+Groups connected to prominent supporters of former President Donald Trump s movement to cast doubt on the 2020 election results have raised $5.7 million for Arizona Republicans election audit.

-Doug Logan, CEO of Cyber Ninjas, the little-known firm hired to lead the audit, ended months of silence about who was paying for it and how much it cost.
+Doug Logan, CEO of Cyber Ninjas, the little-known firm hired to lead the audit, ended months of silence about who was paying for it and how much it cost Wednesday night.
 The money from pro-Trump groups dwarfs the $150,000 contributed by the Arizona Senate, which commissioned the audit and hired Cyber Ninjas.

 Among those leading the fundraising groups are Michael Flynn Trump's former national security advisor; Sydney Powell, his attorney who filed a number of baseless lawsuits challenging election results; Patrick Byrne, a former chief executive of Overstock.com; and correspondents from the pro-Trump One America News Network.